chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_deploy_syntax.rst

 For the example shown above:

-* Because an action is not explicitly specified, |chef| will use the default action: ``:deploy``
+* Because an action is not explicitly specified, the |chef client| will use the default action: ``:deploy``
 * The ``purge_before_symlink`` application layout is an array of paths that will be cleared before the ``symlinks`` attribute is run
 * The ``create_dirs_before_symlink`` attribute is empty, which is different from the default
 * The ``symlinks`` attribute is creating three symbolic links
 * The ``before_restart`` callback is being used to add custom actions that will occur at the end of the deployment process, but before any services have been notified
-* At the end, the recipe is using the ``notifies`` attribute---a common attribute available to all resources in |chef|---to alert two services (named "foo" and "bar") that they should restart.
+* At the end, the recipe is using the ``notifies`` attribute---a common attribute available to all resources---to alert two services (named "foo" and "bar") that they should restart.